sanjaysingh/blog/README.md

-# Personal Blog
+# My Personal Blog

-This is a my personal based blog.
+This is a my personal blog.
 It is based off Jekyll.
 It can be run locally using either Docker or traditional Ruby setup.

 ## Prerequisites